ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

-# Hosting a front-end: building and deploying your portfolio to Code Capsules
+# Hosting a front-end: Building and deploying your portfolio to Code Capsules

-Publishing your portfolio online requires a solid technical background - managing servers can be challenging.
+Publishing your portfolio online requires a solid technical background – managing servers can be challenging.
 You need to choose a server's operating system, maintain and update the server, and figure out where to host the server itself.

 In this tutorial, we'll work with an alternative to the traditional method of hosting a front-end (content that visitors see when they load your website), called [Code Capsules](www.codecapsules.io).
 Code Capsules is a service that hosts front-end (and back-end) code online.
 Furthermore, Code Capsules:

-- Manages all of the technical details - no server management required
+- Manages all of the technical details – no server management required.
-- Integrates with GitHub to deploy your code with a single `git push`
+- Integrates with GitHub to deploy your code with a single `git push`.

 First, we'll take a look at choosing a portfolio template and personalising it.
 After, we'll push the portfolio to a GitHub repository and see how Code Capsules connects to GitHub and makes your portfolio visible to the world.
 [Here is a preview](https://abesportfoliowzfg.codecapsules.space/) of what it'll look like - let's get started.

-## Requirements & Prerequisite knowledge
+## Requirements & Prerequisite Knowledge

 Hosting a portfolio on Code Capsules requires no previous knowledge about servers or front-end development.
-To personalize a portfolio template and deploy it to Code Capsules, we'll need:
+To personalise a portfolio template and deploy it to Code Capsules, we'll need:

 - A text editor, such as [Sublime Text](https://www.sublimetext.com/), or [VSCode](https://code.visualstudio.com/).
 - A registered [GitHub](https://www.github.com) account.
 - The [Git command-line interface](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.

-## Creating a portfolio
+## Creating a Portfolio

 [HTML5 UP](https/www.html5up.net) provides HTML site templates for free.
-We'll use the [Massively](https://html5up.net/massively) template - an easy to modify and elegent HTML template.
+We'll use the [Massively](https://html5up.net/massively) template – an easy to modify and elegent HTML template.

 Download the Massively template and extract it to a directory on your computer. **Within that directory, create _another_ directory, and extract the template files into it**.
 This step is necessary for hosting a web-page on Code Capsules.